Process requirement 3

 Fulfils requirement

-There are instructions or equivalent documentation/templates describing how the company promotes responsible purchasing practices.
-This may include:
+The company has instructions or equivalent documentation/templates that describe how it promotes responsible purchasing practices.

 Does not fulfil requirement

-There is no instruction or equivalent documentation/templates describing how the company promotes responsible purchasing practices.
+The company lacks instructions or equivalent documentation/templates that describe how it promotes responsible purchasing practices.